-When you’re decorating your home, your tastes reflect your personality and, somehow, your attitude toward life.
+When you’re decorating your home, your tastes reflect your personality and your attitude toward life.
 This is true especially when it comes to choosing your decoration pieces, such as your rugs.

 If there is anything that you should put all your energy and imagination into when you’re in your most creative state, it should be on decorating the living space of your home.
 You spend a lot of your time at home, so it is only fitting that you make that space as comfortable and as relaxing as possible.

-As you consider all the styles, materials, sizes, and shape of your new rug, keep comfort in mind.
+As you consider all the styles, materials, sizes, and shape listed on this area rug guide, keep comfort in mind.
 A rug is a key element to any coastal design, and you’ll surely love it for many years to come!